 Date of next meeting : Tuesday 5 March 2024, 9.30am, MS Teams

 Education / Children’s HR Group: This network is for HR staff engaged primarily in delivering HR support to schools and was originally established in 2009 as a result of plans at that time to create a new National Negotiating Body for non-teaching schools staff.

 The idea was dropped, however, the group has continued to meet regularly and meetings are often attended by the LGA lead officer on Education Terms and Conditions and, on occasions, by staff from the Department of Education.

-Health and Safety Lead Officers Group allows for shared learning through regular contact between the members at quarterly meetings which are held within the NEREO area.
+Health and Safety Lead Officers Group allows for shared learning through regular contact between the members at quarterly meetings which are held within the NEREO area or via teams.

 Meetings are always pleasant and informal with time afterwards to network with fellow practitioners or discuss the matters of the day

-The Equalities and Diversity Network: The Equalities Network has only had one meeting this year.
-This is due to changes within the local authorities and also at the Equalities and Human Rights Commission, which has supported the Network for the past 8 years.
+The Equalities and Diversity Network: The Equalities Network meets on a quarterly basis.
+The Equalities and Human Rights Commission has supported the Network for the past 11 years.

 Date of next meeting : Tuesday, 26 March 2024, 1.30pm, MS Teams